 Today's post is a guest article from Carolyn Morton, one of the Tiny Transition and Downsizing students from "across the pond" (yes, we have quite a few international classmates!).
-Tiny Transition and Downsizing, the 8-week class that fundamentally changes your relationship with stuff and helps you de-clutter, downsize, and clear out your home and mind, starts today (yay!) and you can join the course by registering here.
+Tiny Transition and Downsizing is the 8-week class that fundamentally changes your relationship with stuff and helps you de-clutter, downsize, and clear out your home and mind (yay!) and you can join the course by registering here.

 Carolyn's story really illuminates the way we go deep in the course.
 It's so much more than just "de-cluttering tips" and "organizing" (in fact, we banish organizing!).
 Carolyn mentioned to me earlier, "The post indicates what an unexpectedly life-shifting experience the course has been for me".

 When Mariah asked 'how was it for you?'
 I wanted to share my thoughts and see if they resonate with other 'Tiny Transitioners'.
 I've been surprised at how significant your messages (the lessons) have been.

 I certainly didn't expect that the American cheerleader-style of encouragement and celebration would have such an impact (not with my British reserve and engorged cynical gland).

 The kindness of strangers is often the most affecting and whilst we're strangers we share similarities; not only the course or our desire to simplify but, I sense that many of us are adjusting to loss, coping with change and wondering how we got here …